- Unified Communications Features

 Advantages Over ISDN

-Cost will of course be a huge incentive to any business to make the switch to SIP Trunking.
+Cost will of course be a huge incentive to any business to make the switch to SIP Trunking service.
 But it’s not just the initial cost saving that’s attractive, businesses should also consider the following.

 - Lower call rates — generally SIP offers lower long distance and international call rates than ISDN.

-- Convergence — rather than pay out for voice and data services, SIP Trunking allows businesses to consolidate these over a common IP network.
+- Convergence — rather than pay out for voice and data services, SIP Trunk service providers allows businesses to consolidate these over a common IP network.